-8. If you would like to find out more about how we use your personal data or want to see a enquiries@lanarkshireha.com
+8. If you would like to find out more about how we use your personal data or want to see a copy of information about you that we hold or wish to exercise any of your above rights, please contact the DPO by post at Lanarkshire Housing Association Ltd, 191 Brandon enquiries@lanarkshireha.com contact the DPO by the contact methods detailed above.